MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`dontDistribute`** - **Replicate tests instead of distributing when multiple agents are used in the job**<br>
 `boolean`.
 Default value: `False`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Choosing this option will not distribute tests across agents when the task is running in a multi-agent job.<br>Each of the selected test(s) will be repeated on each agent.<br>The option is not applicable when the agent job is configured to run with no parallelism or with the multi-config option.
+Choosing this option will not distribute tests across agents when the task is running in a multi-agent job.
+Each of the selected test(s) will be repeated on each agent.
+This option is not applicable when the agent job is configured to run with no parallelism or with the multi-config option.
 <!-- :::editable-content-end::: -->
 <br>